About squints or strabismus in babies, children and teenagers

 - have been outdoors.

 A squint can lead to problems with vision, particularly in young children.
-For example, your child might see double or your child’s brain might ‘turn off’ one of his eyes to avoid double vision.
-If your child’s eye turns off constantly, it can lead to a condition known as ‘lazy eye’.
+For example, your child might see double or your child’s brain might ‘turn off’ one of their eyes to avoid double vision.
+If your child’s eye turns off constantly, it can lead to lazy eye.

-Does your child need to see a doctor about a squint?
+Does your child need to see a health professional about a squint?

 Treatment for a squint